JurriaanD/MobileDOASViewer/README.md

 ### Setup
 - Install NodeJS from <https://nodejs.org/en/download/> or with your favorite package manager.
 - You can either [download the application directly (zip)](https://github.com/JurriaanD/MobileDOASViewer/archive/master.zip) or clone the repository: `git clone https://github.com/JurriaanD/MobileDOASViewer`.
-- Run `npm install` to install all dependecies (this may take a while).
+- Open a terminal and run `npm install` in this directory to install all dependecies (this may take a while).
 - Copy `config.example.txt` to `config.txt`.
 - Change the config file if needed.